anupn18/readme_lifesight/docs/PLATFORM/configurations/index.md

 metadata:
   robots: index
 ---
 The **Configurations** section is the control center for organizing and classifying your marketing data within the Lifesight Platform.
-Properly configuring these settings is a crucial first step to ensure your data is correctly grouped, labeled, and prepared for attribution and profit insights.
+Properly configuring these settings is a crucial first step to ensure your data is correctly grouped, labeled, and prepared for attribution and profitability insights.
 This section allows you to translate raw data from various sources into a structured format, creating a single source of truth suitable for actionable insights.

 Each tab within this section provides a specific set of tools to manage how the platform interprets your marketing activities.